V-Socrates/Is-It-Moist/README.md

 ### Description
+Is It Moist is a simple moisture sensor using a Raspberry Pi 3.

 ### Required Hardware / Software
 #### Hardware
 * Raspberry Pi 3 Model B
 * Raspberry Pi Power Adapter